|

 of optional equipment in 1972.
 Most notable is the absence of an AM/FM/Stereo

-Tape Radio option.
-You could either get AM/FM Stereo OR an AM/Stereo Tape
+could either get AM/FM Stereo OR an AM/Stereo Tape combination, but not

-Another item is the remote control right hand exterior mirror—many
+Another item notable by its absence was the remote control right hand exterior

 |